dotanuki-labs/android-oss-cves-research/README.md

 .
 ```

+**This is exactly one clear example of supply chain security issue!**

 So, unless Proguard is removing the vulnerable code somehow, users might be exposed.

 ### 🔥 Hunting Jackson Databind < 2.7.9.3  (CVE-2018-7489)

-The issue also happens only at **haven** and again because `com.github.turasa:signal-service-java` brings a vulnerable version of Jackson DataBind transitively at version `2.7.5_unofficial_1`.
+Last, but not least, the target here is `haven` project and again `com.github.turasa:signal-service-java` brings a vulnerable dependency to the chain, this time a version of Jackson DataBind grabbed transitively by `2.7.5_unofficial_1` version

 ```
 .    .